 - Kuli Alma – Mikveh Israel St 10, Tel Aviv-Yafo

 - Beer Bazar (multiple locations) Yishkon St 36, Tel Aviv-Yafo

 - Imperial Cocktail Bar – HaYarkon St 66, Tel Aviv-Yafo

 - Botanika – Hayarkon 78, Tel Aviv-Yafo

-- Hamazeg – Ibn Gabirol Street 151, Tel Aviv-Yafo, Israel
+- Salon Berlin – Najara St 15, Tel Aviv-Yafo, Israel

 - Herzl 16 – Herzl St 16, Tel Aviv-Yafo

-Tel Aviv is not only an amazing city, it is also an excellent base for day trips to the rest of Israel.
+Tel Aviv is not only an amazing city, but it is also an excellent base for day trips to the rest of Israel Whether you’re only here for 24 hours or a week, this setting has it all.
 Jerusalem – the Holy City – a place full of history and culture is only an hour drive away, so it makes for the perfect destination for a day trip, for example by joining this Jerusalem, Dead Sea, Bethlehem, & More Tour.
 If you prefer to escape the bustling city life completely, join a trip to the famous desert fortress Masada and the Dead Sea for a day filled with nature and relaxation.
-Extend your bucket list with an only-in-Israel experience and watch the sunrise over Jordan and the Dead Sea from the top of Masada, by taking a Masada Sunrise Tour or even join a magical Sunrise Yoga session.
+Extend your bucket list with an only-in-Israel experience and watch the sunrise over Jordan and the Dead Sea from the top of Masada, by taking a Masada Sunrise Tour.